This post may contain affiliate links. Please read our disclosure policy.

 Caramel Pudding

-This Caramel Pudding is rich and silky smooth!
+This caramel pudding is rich and smooth!
 It has a perfect thick custard texture and a deep caramel flavor!
 Serve alone or adorned with crumbled cookies and unsweetened whipped cream.

 Prep: 30 minutes